RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 Build Configuration Options
 ---------------------------

-The following options are available at the configure command line.
+The following options can be used in the BSP section of the ``waf`` configuration INI file.
+The ``waf`` defaults can be used to inspect the values.

 ``BSP_PRESS_KEY_FOR_RESET``
     If defined to a non-zero value, then print a message and wait until pressed